KeikaiLauncher/KeikaiLauncher/README.md

 ## Changes from mainline
-So far, this fork has quite a few features not found in mainline, including:
+So far, this fork has quite a few features not found in HayaiLauncher, including:

 ### User interfacing